isaacplmann/ngrx-query/README.md

-# Your Awesome Library
+# Ngx CLI Library Seed

-This library was seeded by [ngx-cli-library-seed](https://github.com/isaacplmann/ngx-cli-library-seed).

-Please fill replace this document with instructions on how to use Your Awesome Library.
+Please replace this document with instructions on how to use Your Awesome Library.

 `ngx-cli-library-seed` provides the following features:
 1. Angular cli for building and running demo code